voidshard/wysteria/README.md

 ##Notes

 - There will be a delay between when something is created in wysteria, and when it is returnable via a search.
 This delay should be measured in seconds at most, depending on the 'searchbase' being used.
 It's possible that different searchbase implementations will overcome this in the future
 - "Moving" and/or "renaming" are foreign concepts to wysteria, if you need to move something you should delete and recreate it.
-Part of this is because of the complications it introduces, and part of this is to be able to support deterministic ids (in a later version)
+Part of this is because of the complications it introduces, and part of this is to be able to support deterministic ids (in a later version).
+That is, most objects and fields are immutable after creation.
+- Wysteria makes no attempt to understand the links you set or sanitize strings given

 ##Contributing